jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_.md

 :::VerticalSplitItem
 - Use the `jig.composite` type to combine multiple jigs into one.
-- Provide the `jigId` for each of the jigs to be included.&#x20;
+- Provide the `jigId` for each of the jigs to be included.
-- The order of the `jigIds` configured in the YAML determines the order in which the jigs appear in the composite jig.&#x20;
+- The order of the `jigIds` configured in the YAML determines the order in which the jigs appear in the composite jig.
 - There are properties  available to hide the title of each jig (`isTitleHidden`).
 - Provide `inputs` into each jig if required.
 :::